ev3dev/edu-docs/docs/workflow/development-workflow.md

 There are many ways (formally termed development paradigms) to carry out these steps, some may not even consciously adopt a given paradigm but it came out naturally as part of the exploration.
 Nonetheless, having some semblance of a structured sequence would help reduce the frustrations and confusions involved with program development as the project scales up in complexity.

+## Building the Program Incrementally

+`Rome was not built in a day`, as the saying goes, and it is not likely that your program will be done in a single programming session unless it is meant to test a simple scenario.

+Often executable applications consist of multiple modules and source files, which may be updated at different times during the development process.
+Only source files that were changed need to be recompiled.
+The naive approach is to just compile every source file regardless if they were updated or not.
+This may work well for small projects, but as the size of the project grows, significant amount of time might be spent waiting for the compilation to complete.

+Instead of compiling each and every source files over and over again, developers rely on various Project Build tools to manage the updating of the executable application based on changes made to specific source files.
+A common build tool is [`make`](https://www.gnu.org/software/make/) used by many development projects.

 ## Syntax highlighting and API completion